radhika2026/AutoLedger/README.md

 # Project Contributors

-## Radhika Gupta(Led the team, extensive contributor for Backend and Frontend, Major Contributor for UI design)
+## Radhika Gupta(Led the team, extensive contributor for Full-stack development, Major Contributor for UI design)

 ### Redesigned the complete UI in last 48 hours of presentation